alexcrichton/rfcs-2/accepted/wasmtime-one-dot-oh.md

 though users should expect that they will not be blindsided by major refactorings.
 For example changes like [Wasmtime's new API][new-api] will still go through the RFC process and will be deliberately scheduled and widely advertised before they're released.
-Note that it is expected that changes of that magnitude are expected to be quite rare.
+Note also that changes of that magnitude are expected to be quite rare.

 [new-api]: https://github.com/bytecodealliance/rfcs/blob/main/accepted/new-api.md